phatlix/bind9-build-scripts/README.md

 ### BIND9 Install on Rocky Linux 8.8

-So here are a couple scripts.
+Here are a couple scripts.

 I wanted a way to standup a primary DNS server or a quick way to rebuild that server.
 But I also wanted a way to standup or rebuild a secondary server without a need to edit my single script each time.
 Plus, I find that when I have to edit scripting like that, I am seriously prone to error and will screw something up.
 So two build scripts.